queryluke/masseffect-5e-data/data/species/prothean.md

 bunkers, its impossible to know how many protheans have survived.

 ## All Eyes on You
-As a prothean, you constantly attract the attention of other races.
+As a prothean, you constantly attract the attention of other species.
 Your accent, mannerisms, figures of speech, and appearance all mark you as more alien than most aliens.
 Curious glances are directed your way wherever you go, which can be a nuisance, but you also gain the friendly interest of scholars and others intrigued by your ancient culture, to say nothing of everyday beings who are eager to hear stories of your origin.

 ## Avatars
 Protheans that ascended to places of prominence in their society were designated as avatars, or exemplars, of a particular virtue of their culture.
 Example virtues include benevolence, cleanliness, courage, dignity, frugality, honor, justice, mercy, order, perseverance, temperance, tranquility, truthfulness, vengeance.
-As one of the last remaining Protheans, it is likely you are an avatar or, waking up to find you race all but extinct, you may self-appoint your own virtue.
+As one of the last remaining Protheans, it is likely you are an avatar or, waking up to find you species all but extinct, you may self-appoint your own virtue.

 ## Prothean Names
 Interestingly, protheans name themselves, usually after an icon or mentor.
 Until they've chosen a name, they are called little one, child, or some other generic term.

 __Male names__: Arkath, Esrad, Caed, Dervan Had, Dencen, Hsed Mik, Javik, Jacen, Ksad Ishan, Lucen, Pashek Vran, Seset Amat, Tev Boken

 __Female names__: Athi Let, Brene She, Balani, Calise, Cethi, Cosene, Eri Mase, Hulana, Haetha, Janiri, Kelthana, Laene Valte, Masani, Neona, Penta Tetha, Savisa

 <source-reference pages="Prothean" source="wiki"></source-reference>